 When we originally bought the Fires for the children I thought that audio book and music features came built into Kindle FreeTime (the app that allows the Fires to be turned into child friendly locked down tablets).
 Much to my disapointment this was not the case so I began a search for some hacks to make this possible.
 The good news is that I found several options which I am glad to share with you here.

-Option One: Use the Built In Audible App on the Parents Profile (Don’t miss an important word of caution on this below.)
+Option One: (Update!
+This work around is no longer necessary) Use the Built In Audible App on the Parents Profile (Don’t miss an important word of caution on this below.)

 We love Audible and have a large and growing audio book library there, so we came up with a work around which allowed the children to listen on the Audible app within the parent’s profile on their tablets (keep reading for a crucial caveat).